azadnsu/modularapi/readme.md

 - While you are in project folder in your terminal, run `Jest`

 # Reports
-- After successful run, you can access report in report folder
+- After successful run, you can access HTML report in report folder